The Beyonder's Prophecy - Cover

 “No. No, no, no.” Jalen thought.

 This couldn’t be happening.
 There was no way he could do this.
-He had to fight it.

 Then, without waiting for any real interaction, Chris immediately continued talking about the wine cellar as if Megan wasn’t even standing there.

-Megan’s bright blue eyes met his for the first time, and for a split second, something flickered across her expression.
-Recognition.
-Curiosity.
-Something she couldn’t quite place.
+Megan’s blue eyes met his for the first time, and for a split second, something flickered across her expression.
+Recognition, curiosity, and something Jalen couldn’t quite place, but then, just as quickly, she masked it, giving him a polite, unreadable smile.

-Jalen clenched his jaw.
-This was bad.
-This was really, really bad.
-As Chris kept talking, Jalen could barely focus.
-His mind was spinning.
-The Beyonder had told him he would know when he saw one of the eight.
-And he knew.
-Megan Westward was one of them.
-But this time, it was impossible.
+Megan Westward was one of them, but this time, the situation seemed impossible.
 She wasn’t just engaged.
 She was married to a powerful, wealthy, narcissistic lawyer.
 A man who could destroy his career.
 A man who could ruin his reputation.
 There was no way in hell Jalen was going to touch this.
-Tonight, he would tell the Beyonder that this one was off the table.
-This was too much.
-But deep down?
-A voice inside him whispered something even worse.
-What if Megan didn’t feel the same way?
-What if she started to feel it too?
-And what if, despite everything she didn’t want to fight it either?
+Tonight, he would tell the Beyonder that this one was off the table and that was too much.
+Deep down though, a voice inside him whispered something even worse.

 Jalen forced himself to snap back into focus.
 Chris had just asked for his opinion, and despite spending the last few minutes in an internal panic spiral over Megan, Jalen had enough experience to speak with confidence.
 He launched into a breakdown of what would work and what wouldn’t.

 “A space like this has a lot of potential, but you’re going to need more than just racks and a cooling system if you really want it to stand out.
 I’d recommend incorporating custom shelving with built-in LED backlighting to showcase your best bottles.
 A tasting section with a marble countertop could give it a high-end feel.
-Maybe even a sliding glass entrance instead of a standard wooden door--it’ll give it a modern touch while keeping everything temperature-controlled.”
+Maybe even a sliding glass entrance instead of a standard wooden door.
+That’ll give it a modern touch while keeping everything temperature-controlled.”

 Chris listened, intrigued.
 Jalen could tell that he had him hooked.

 “I like that,” Chris said, nodding, running a hand over his chin.
 “A glass entrance would definitely make it pop.
 And the marble tasting section?
 That’s a great touch.
 You know what?”
 He clapped his hands together.
-“I don’t even need to see any layouts--just send over the contract tonight.
+“I don’t even need to see any layouts.
+Just send over the contract tonight.
 I want you to start this week.”

 “Yeah,” Jalen finally said, forcing a nod.
 “I’ll send it over tonight.”